Out-of-Band Management: What is it and why do I need it?

 What do users like about Perle IOLAN Console Servers?

 The Perle Console Servers have a very good interface which we have found easy to install and use.
 We need to be sure that all the equipment we use is reliable.
-And it is.- Frank Wang, Principle Network Architect at SmartSky Networks
+And it is. - Frank Wang, Principle Network Architect at SmartSky Networks

 Our customers’ security is a top priority for us.
-We picked the Perle unit because it offered the port density we were looking for and provided enhanced security features such as SSH with no expensive add-ons.- Fred Chagnon, Systems Administrator for Allstream Internet Services & Infrastructure.
+We picked the Perle unit because it offered the port density we were looking for and provided enhanced security features such as SSH with no expensive add-ons. - Fred Chagnon, Systems Administrator for Allstream Internet Services & Infrastructure.

 Perle’s IOLAN SCG is the perfect solution for support staff that need always-on remote OOB access to their core network devices.
-The appliance is easy to manage, its modular design makes it very flexible and its tough security measures allow access to be strictly controlled. - Dave Mitchell of Binary Testing.
+The appliance is easy to manage, its modular design makes it very flexible and its tough security measures allow access to be strictly controlled. - Dave Mitchell, Binary Testing.

 Hi!